 You'll be hard-pressed to find a quirkier place than Provincetown.
 A haven for artists of all mediums, this flamboyant town offers non-stop action and a plethora of interesting things to do.
-Set on the farthest, hooked tip of Cape Cod.
-An exciting spot for a vacay, Ptown is an especially popular destination for members of the LGBTQ community.
+Set on the farthest, hooked tip of Cape Cod, Ptown is an exciting spot for a vacay, and an especially popular destination for members of the LGBTQ community.

 Whether you hope to attend a concert, head out on a whale-watching tour, or go off-roading across sand dunes, you'll find plenty of fun things to do in Provincetown.
 Top activities include shopping along thriving Commercial Street, grabbing a tasty bite at a café or restaurant, and perusing art galleries.